 Applying to Goucher

-The application process differs for traditional first-year students, transfer students, international students, homeschoolers, students eligible for the EOP Program, and non-traditional undergraduates, so be sure to check what you need to include in your complete application to be considered for admission.
+The application process differs for traditional first-year students, transfer students, international students, homeschoolers, students eligible for the Maryland Scholars Program, and adult undergraduates, so be sure to check what you need to include in your complete application to be considered for admission.